MadebyAe/vimrc/README.md

 * Use `<Leader>c` to copy the highlighted text into the OS clipboard.
 * Use `<Leader>v` to paste the OS clipboard into the document.
 * Use `c` to cut the highlighted text into the OS clipboard.
+* Use `c` to cut the highlighted text into the OS clipboard.